nminchowNelnet/pages-test-1/index.md

 ## paymentspring checkout

-But I must explain to you how all this mistaken idea of denouncing of a pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
+My god, they found me.
+I don't know how but they found me.
+Run for it, Marty.
+My god, they found me.
+I don't know how but they found me.
+Run for it, Marty.
+No, Marty, we've already agreed that having information about the future could be extremely dangerous.
+Even if your intentions are good, they could backfire drastically.

-No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know how to pursue pleasure rationally encounter consequences that are extremely painful.
+Whatever you've got to tell me I'll find out through the natural course of time.
+Damn, where is that kid.
+Damn.
+Damn damn.
+You're late, do you have no concept of time?
+You bet.
+Please note that Einstein's clock is in complete synchronization with my control watch.

 ### Example

-To include a checkout button on a web page, request a checkout form id.
-Once you have a form-id, paste this js into your site where you would like the form to appear:
+To include a checkout button on a web page, request a checkout form-id.
+Once you have a form-id, paste this javascript into your site where you would like the form to appear:

 ```markdown
 <script id="ps-script" src="https://checkout.paymentspring.com/js/paymentspring.js"